Quantum Error Correction for Beginners: Introduction

-Initial work on error correction focused heavily on developing quantum codes~\cite{S96++,CG97,G96,PVK96}, introducing a more rigorous theoretical framework for the structure and properties of Quantum Error Correction (QEC)~\cite{KL00,CRSS98,G97,KLV99,KLP05} and the introduction of concepts such as fault-tolerant quantum computation~\cite{S96+,DS96,G98} which leads directly to the threshold theorem for concatenated QEC~\cite{KLZ96,AB97}.
-In more recent years QEC protocols have been developed for various systems, such as continuous variables~\cite{LS98,B98,L08,ATKYBLF08}, ion-traps and other systems containing motional degrees of freedom~\cite{LW03+,ST98}, adiabatic computation~\cite{JFS06} and globally controlled quantum computers~\cite{BBK03}.
-Additionally, work still continues on not only developing more complicated (and in some ways, more technologically useful) protocols such as subsystem codes~\cite{B06} and topological codes~\cite{K97,DKLP02,RHG07,FSG08} but also advanced techniques to implement error correction in a fault-tolerant manner~\cite{S97,S02,DA07}.
+Initial research on error correction focused heavily on developing quantum codes~\cite{S96++,S96+++,G96,PVK96,KL97,K96}, introducing a more rigorous theoretical framework for the structure, properties and operation of QEC~\cite{BDSW96,KL00,CRSS98,G97+,CG97,KLV99}.
+Additionally, the introduction of concepts such as fault-tolerant quantum computation~\cite{S96+,DS96,G98,KLZ98,G00+} leading directly to the threshold theorem for concatenated QEC~\cite{KLZ96,AB97}.
+In more recent years, QEC protocols have been developed for various systems, such as, continuous variables~\cite{LS98,B98,L08,ATKYBLF08}, ion-traps and other systems containing motional degrees of freedom~\cite{ST98}, adiabatic computation~\cite{JFS06} and globally controlled quantum computers~\cite{BBK03}.
+Work also continues on not only developing better (and in some ways, more technologically useful) protocols such as subsystem codes~\cite{KLP05,KLPL06,B06} and topological codes~\cite{K97,DKLP02,BD06,BD07,BD+07,RHG07,FSG08}.
+Advanced techniques to analyse fault-tolerant thresholds~\cite{AGP08,PR11,BD08,BAO12} have also been developed to implement error correction in a fault-tolerant manner with concatenated codes~\cite{S97,S02,DA07,K05} and topological codes~\cite{BD07,KBAD10,B11}.